UBC-CIC/InvasivePlants/docs/DeploymentGuide.md

 ```

 ### Step 2: Upload Database Secrets
 You would have to supply a custom database username when deploying the solution to increase security.
-Run the following command and ensure you replace DB-USERNAME with the custom name of your choice.
+Run the following command and ensure you replace YOUR-DB-USERNAME with the custom name of your choice.

 ```bash
 aws secretsmanager create-secret \